Reimagining IBDP Assessments & Feedback with ChatGPT

 Camille Gautier

 Camille Gautier is originally from France but started her teaching career as a foreign language teacher in the UK before taking up a teaching position at the British International School of Moscow.
 In 2012, she moved to India to teach French at DSB International School in Mumbai.
 She became DP coordinator in 2015 and Head of Secondary in 2018.
-She is also a co-author for the DP French B Kognity textbook.
+She is also a co-author for the DP French B Kognity textbook and a senior French B HL examiner.

 Corin Bone